astronomer/docs/astro/env-vars-astro.md

 3. Click **Edit Variables**.

 4. Enter an environment variable key and value.
 For sensitive credentials that should be treated with an additional layer of security, select the **Secret** checkbox.
-This will permanently hide the variable's value from all users in your Workspace.
+This permanently hides the variable's value from all users in your Workspace.

 5. Click **Update Environment Variables** to save your changes.
 Your Airflow scheduler, webserver, and workers restart.
 After saving, it can take up to two minutes for new variables to be applied to your Deployment.

 ### Edit or delete existing values

 After you set an environment variable key, only the environment variable value can be modified.
-While you can modify environment variables that are set as secret, however, the secret variable value is never shown.
-When you modify a secret environment variable, you'll be prompted to enter a new value.
+While you can modify environment variables that are set as **Secret**, however, the secret variable value is never shown.
+When you modify a secret environment variable, you are prompted to enter a new value.

 1. In the Cloud UI, select a Workspace, click **Deployments**, and then select a Deployment.